doongjohn/learn-cmake/README.md

 - `CHECK_FAIL`\
     Record an unsuccessful result for a check.

-Checks may be nested and every CHECK_START should have exactly one matching CHECK_PASS or CHECK_FAIL.
-The CMAKE_MESSAGE_INDENT variable can also be used to add indenting to nested checks if desired.
+Checks may be nested and every `CHECK_START` should have exactly one matching `CHECK_PASS` or `CHECK_FAIL`.
+The `CMAKE_MESSAGE_INDENT` variable can also be used to add indenting to nested checks if desired.
 For example:

 ```cmake
 message(CHECK_START "Finding my things")